Azure-Samples/cognitive-services-containers-samples/python/Keyphrase/README.md

 ## Keyphrase Using Basic Http

-Demonstrates how to use basic HTTP to interact with a [Cognitive Services keyphrase container](http://aka.ms/cognitive-services-containers).
+Demonstrates how to use basic HTTP to interact with a [Cognitive Services Keyphrase container](http://aka.ms/cognitive-services-containers).

 Run the sample directly from the command line by typing